chanrl/IEEE-CIS-Fraud-Detection/README.md

 recall: 0.38886186770428016

 The most important stat here would be recall, as this is indicating there's a lot of false negatives.
-It seems like the model is pretty accurate and has decent precision, but for fraud detection the recall is horrible.
+For fraud detection the recall is horrible.
 It is classifying too many fraudulent transactions as a false negative, and the model needs to pick up on as many possible fraudulent transactions as possible even if it lowers the precision.

-Training score is at .99 and Validation score is at .97, and that probably just reflects the model mostly classifying all the transactions as not fraud.
+If I set the threshold to 0.10, the results are as follows:

+precision: 0.31622874806800616

+recall: 0.7617274758004468

+Recall is better, but still not able to grab an important chunk of false negatives.
+Precision is poor, and the amount of false positives might be too high.